soraWontForget/modded_deuces_script/README.md

 ## Instructions:

-1. Run the script in a terminal using './' without the apostrophes.
+1.Add executable somewhere in your enviornment variable path, or in the same directory as your factory image archive.
+Run the script in a terminal using './' without the apostrophes.

 2. Follow prompts.